Faecie/Gilded-Rose-Kata-in-PHP/readme.md

 # The Gilded Rose Kata - Variance01

-## Setup

-This repository includes the initial setup for this Kata, including the tests.
-It uses the phpunit.

 Your job is to:

 1. Refactor the monstrous code in the `GildedRose.php` class.